mam1/Pcon/README.md

 * 1:00  on
 * 13:00 off

 will result in the channel turning on at 1:00AM and off at 1:00PM.
 If the current time is between 13:00 and 24:00 or between 0:0 and 13:00 the channel will be off.
 Between 1:00 and 13:00 it will be on.
+While a schedule of:

+* 1:00  off
+* 13:00 on

+will result in the channel being off between 1:00 - 13:00.
+It will be on at any time before 1:00 or after 13:00.

 * 1:00  on
 * 13:00 off